Beth Chapman Continues Cancer Treatment Despite 5 Year Life Expectancy

 "The younger kids were champs, they were concerned.
 Attentive to their dad.
 They might not have liked his answer for things.
 You want to protect them.
 You don't want the children to see that life expectancy is five years.
 You don't want them to read or hear that.
 The older kids were doing that [searching on Google].
 The things that they understood.
 It was challenging.
 It is very challenging for a family to go through that," she added.

-Doug Champman's wife also admitted that despite having undergone surgery for her throat tumor, doctors gave her about five years to live.
+Duane Chapman's wife also admitted that despite having undergone surgery for her throat tumor, doctors gave her about five years to live.
 Speaking of her fatal illness, Beth continued: "It doesn't discriminate, this disease.
 It picks who it picks it doesn't care how young or old or how much money.
 There are so many contributing factors, there is no rhyme or reason [for cancer].
 But some things that matter are high stress and lifestyle and what you eat.
 But you don't know.
 You can drive yourself crazy trying to figure out why it picked you."

 She said that the only advice she can give other people is to get checked if they feel something and to not let it go on for so long like she did: "If you feel something go check it.
 I didn't go in quickly enough.
 I carried that thing around for at least a year.
 I live in Hawaii, work Colorado.
 It is easy to get a dry throat.
 I just didn't really feel that.
 There was a time I wasn't feeling well in Texas, I felt like I should have gone there.
 I felt like I ripped something.
 I had bariatric surgery, in order to get healthy and [the feeling in her throat] sort of went away.
 Subconsciously you know something is wrong.
 Your body tells you."